 - Tweak & Test Your Checkout Process

-You stand to lose a lot of customers even when they are ready to buy if your checkout process is complicated or takes too long to complete.
+You stand to lose many customers even when they are ready to buy if your checkout process is complicated or takes too long to complete.

 According to Baymard Institute, 69.57% of online shoppers on average abandon shopping carts midway.
 Of these, nearly 21% of people abandon online shopping carts due to a sluggish or complicated checkout process.